 Our goal is to manage, protect and enhance our lands while integrating scientific research, education and diverse economic activities such as ecotourism, animal husbandry, mineral exploration, and traditional artisanal projects.
 In addition to the care we take with our economic activities, we pay equal attention to maintaining and improving our property and the ecosystem.
 Our approach to architecture, road maintenance and watershed management is fundamental to our integrated commitment.

 Trained, local masonry workers and heavy-equipment operators from the surrounding communities of El Ancon, Los Tamales, El Sargento and La Huerta help us restore the old roads and trails throughout the ranches.
-As we implement long-term maintenance of our access ways, we look for ways to mitigate erosion from seasonal storms.
+As we implement long-term maintenance of our access ways, we look for ways to mitigate land destruction from seasonal storms.
 Many of our roads, for example, are designed to perform as erosion controls.

 Designing and building soil and water retention projects is one of our primary activities as we aim to protect, conserve and replenish the aquifers of this region.
 We work directly and indirectly with the federal (CONAFOR) and local agencies on many of our restoration projects.
 We build water retention dams to slow down and infiltrate rainwater, and we construct other erosion control structures made with materials such as branches, rocks and gabions (rock and wire cages).
 Throughout this process, we regularly test and quantify our natural springs and we manage our livestock to keep these water sources pure.
 Furthermore, our livestock management practices are designed to improve soil performance and increase water infiltration.